Token Authority

 Trustly offers a complete solution to handle legacy ACH ABA Routing Number and Account Number data that exists in your database to meet the new NACHA requirements for account tokenization and verification.

-- Collect the customers Account and Routing Number in your flow.
-Pass this information to Trustly via API or Batch File.
+• Collect the customers Account and Routing Number in your user interface.
+Pass this information to the Trustly Tokenize API endpoint.

-, Trustly will also verify the account using our own database or a third party service provided by TeleCheck. - Trustly returns the token and optional verification data to you via API response or batch file.
+• Trustly returns the token and optional verification data in an API response or batch file.

 To initiate the request, pass in the following inputs: